gnustavo/docker-images/centos6-perl/README.md

-# Git::Hooks test image #
+# Image centos6-perl #

-This image is intended to be used as a testing bed for [Git::Hooks](https://metacpan.org/pod/Git::Hooks).
-It contains the oldest versions of Perl and Git supported by Git::Hooks.
-I use it to make sure I'm not using Perl or Git features which were implemented in newer versions.
+This image is intended to be used as a testing bed for my Perl modules.
+In particular, [Git::Hooks](https://metacpan.org/pod/Git::Hooks).
+It's based on CentOS 6, which is the oldest distro still in maintenance mode.

 ## Build / Shell / Push ##